Linear Orders in Presburger Arithmetic: Definable connectedness

-Informally, we consider the coordinates of the candidates as seen from $a$ instead of the actual origin of $J$ (which might clearly be negative) and pick the point for which the coordinates are non-negative and lexicographically minimal.
+Informally, we consider the coordinates of the candidates \emph{as seen from $a$} instead of the true origin $r$ of $J$ (maybe negative) and pick the point for which the relative coordinates are both non-negative and lexicographically minimal among all non-negative coordinates.
 According to \sref{Lemma}{expressive}, the property of being a candidate for $\pi_k^J(a,p)$ is definable.
-Hence, the existence and value of $\pi_k^J$ are definable.
+Hence, the existence of $\pi_k^J$ and its value whenever it exists are definable.